 Taking UX Design Essentials for Mobile will give your team the essential, practical knowledge it needs to create great mobile user experiences and make better design decisions quickly and confidently.

 Our ultimate goal is to help you make better design decisions more quickly and confidently, and help you lead your team in the right direction.
-While most people believe that UX design is a personal, subjective art, we believe it is ultimately a principled form of human communication.
+While most people believe that UX design is a personal, subjective art, we believe it is ultimately an objective, principled form of human communication.
 Focusing on effective communication eliminates much of the subjectivity and personal opinion, along with reducing the need for user research and user testing.

-While there is no one right way to learn how to design a great user experience, here’s our approach:
+While there is no one right way to learn how to design a great mobile user experience, here’s our approach:

-Top goals: Learn an efficient, user-centered design process to help you make good design decisions quickly and confidently.
+Top goals: Learn an efficient, practical user-centered design process to help you make good design decisions quickly and confidently.
 Learn how to make designs that are intuitive, simple, delightful, and easy to navigate.
 Learn effective design teamwork and how to give and receive effective feedback.

 Effective communication: Many design decisions ultimately boil down to communicating to your target users effectively.
 This is true for both interaction and visual design.
 The heart of the course is learning how to use the language UI to communicate to users in a way that’s concise, natural, and intuitive.